semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 ### Fine-tune findings through entropy analysis

 Entropy is the measure of a **string's randomness**.
 It's used to measure how likely a string is random.
-That is, if a string is highly entropic, it's highly random.
+If a string is highly entropic, it's highly random.
 For certain types of secrets, such as API keys, randomness indicates that a string could be a secret.
-By performing entropy analysis, Semgrep Secrets is able to reduce false positives and produce more true positives.
+By performing entropy analysis, Semgrep Secrets can reduce false positives and produce more true positives.

 Examples of high-entropy (random) strings: